Bean-Machinie/Bean_WorkSpace/README.md

 - Toggle r_OP, r_OC, and r_CP overlays to visualize the textbook vectors.
 - In CoM frame, points are rendered relative to C (C is at the origin; O is shown as a marker).

+## Interaction controls
+- Pan the camera: hold Space and drag with LMB.
+- Move a point: hold Ctrl and drag with LMB near a point.

 Run tests
 ```bash
 pytest